A lot of people confuse tax avoidance and tax evasion. It can be a dangerous mistake to make.

 “The difference between tax avoidance and tax evasion is the thickness of a prison wall”.

-- Tax avoidance involves using whatever legal means you choose to reduce your current or future tax liabilities.
+- Tax avoidance means using whatever legal means you choose to reduce your current or future tax liabilities.

 - Tax evasion means doing illegal things to avoid paying taxes.
 It’s the Al Capone path to financial freedom.

-However the authorities have been taking an increasingly tough line in recent years – and the phrase ‘tax avoidance’ now potentially implies something worse than using an ISA.
+However the authorities have taken an increasingly tough line in recent years.

-Specifically, a General Anti-Abuse Rule (GAAR) was contained within the Finance Act 2013, which sought to counter ‘tax advantages arising from tax arrangements that are abusive’.
+In particular, a General Anti-Abuse Rule (GAAR) was contained within the Finance Act 2013.
+This sought to counter ‘tax advantages arising from tax arrangements that are abusive’.

-You will definitely want to delve into more detailed guidance on GAAR if you’re contemplating doing anything out of the ordinary.
+You should definitely delve into detailed guidance on GAAR if you’re contemplating doing anything out of the ordinary.